WILMINGTON YOUTH HOCKEY ASSOCIATION, INC. BY-LAWS

 Section 1: Team Organization

-- D. Each team shall consist of at least thirteen (13) players and one (1) goal tender provided there are a sufficient number of players available.
-The selection committee’s appraisal of the ability of players to compete at each level, as well as costs and numbers of registrants, will be used by the Board of Directors to determine roster size and number of teams per level.
-Exceptions to the number of players are to be approved by the Board of Directors.
+D. Each team shall consist of such number of players and coaches as approved by the Board of Directors.
+The selection committee's appraisal of the ability of players to compete at each level, as well as costs and numbers of registrants, will be used by the Board of Directors to determine roster size and number of teams per level.
+The Board of Directors shall use best reasonable efforts to include at least thirteen skaters and at least one goal tender on each roster, but exceptions to the number of players may be approved by the Board of Directors at a duly convened business meeting.
 All teams shall follow WYHA regulations.

-It will always be the main purpose of WYHA to skate as many boys/girls as possible.
+It will always be the primary objective of WYHA to skate as many boys/girls as possible in a safe environment.
 A person who is capable of skating on a team will only be turned away when sufficient ice time or proper adult supervision cannot be attained.

 Section 2: Team Rosters: Refer to Rules and Regulations of WYHA.

 Section 3: Appointment of Coaches: Each year, the Board of Directors shall solicit applications for coaching positions for the following year and appoint coaches before the start of the following season.
 The coaches shall submit the names of their assistant coaches and/or team managers before the start of the season for the Board of Directors approval.
-Each team may have a maximum of four (4) rostered coaches and/or team managers
+Each team may have a maximum of four (4) rostered coaches and a team manager.
+Provided however, at the discretion of the Head Coach, a team may enlist the assistance of two team managers.

 Article 13: AMENDMENTS

-Section 1: The Wilmington Youth Hockey Booster Club is an unincorporated association and is hereby recognized as an adjunct of Wilmington Youth Hockey Association.
-Its activities shall be subject to review and approval of the Association’s Board of Directors.
-Any and all monies raised and any assets held by the Wilmington Youth Hockey Booster Club are the property of the Association and will be used solely of the betterment of Wilmington Youth Hockey Association and is intended first and foremost to recognize and support the accomplishments of teams and players, while fostering their enjoyment of youth hockey.
+Section 1: The Wilmington Youth Hockey Fundraising Committee is an unincorporated association and is hereby recognized as an adjunct of.
+Its activities shall be subject to review and approval of the Association's Board of Directors.
+Any and all monies raised and any assets held by the Wilmington Youth Hockey Fundraising Committee are the property of the Association and will be used solely of the betterment of and is intended first and foremost to recognize and support the accomplishments of teams and players, while fostering their enjoyment of youth hockey.

-Section 2: The Booster Club may maintain a separate bank account and may adopt operational procedures consistent with fundraising procedures of the WYHA and be subject to the review and approval of the Board of Directors of the Association and which shall clearly state its relationship to the Association.
-The President of the Association or designate shall sit on the Board of Directors of the Booster Club.
+Section 2: The Wilmington Youth Hockey Fundraising Committee may maintain a separate bank account and may adopt operational procedures consistent with fundraising procedures of the WYHA and be subject to the review and approval of the Board of Directors of the Association and which shall clearly state its relationship to the Association.
+The President of the Association or designee shall sit on the Board of Directors of the Wilmington Youth Hockey Fundraising Committee.

-Section 3: The Booster Club shall give an Annual Report of its activities and fiscal status at the Wilmington Youth Hockey Annual Meeting or at the request of the WYHA Executive Board.
+Section 3: The Wilmington Youth Hockey Fundraising Committee shall give an Annual Report of its activities and fiscal status at the Wilmington Youth Hockey Annual Meeting or at the request of the WYHA Executive Board.

-Section 4: For purposes of tax and other corporate filings, all Booster Club activity shall be included in the filings of the Association.
+Section 4: For purposes of tax and other corporate filings, all Wilmington Youth Hockey Fundraising Committee activity shall be included in the filings of the Association.

 Article 15: SEXUAL AND PHYSICAL ABUSE POLICY

-It is the policy of the Wilmington Youth Hockey Association that there shall be no sexual and/or physical abuse of any minor participant involved in or associated with any and all activities organized and sponsored by Wilmington Youth Hockey by its officers, directors, employees, members or independent contractors.
+It is the policy of the WYHA that there shall be no sexual and/or physical abuse of any minor participant involved in or associated with any and all activities organized and sponsored by WYHA by its officers, directors, employees, members or independent contractors.

 Sexual abuse of a minor participant shall be deemed to occur when an officer, director, employee, member or independent contractor touches a minor participant for purpose of causing the sexual arousal or gratification of either the minor participant or the officer, director, employee, member or independent contractor.
 Sexual abuse of a minor participant also occurs when a minor player touches an officer, director, employee, member or independent contractor, for the sexual gratification of either the minor participant or the officer, director, employee, member or independent contractor, if the touching occurs at the direction, request or with the consent of the officer, director, employee, member or independent contractor.

-It shall be the policy of Wilmington Youth Hockey to refer all complaints of such sexual and/or abuse to the appropriate governmental authorities.
-Wilmington Youth Hockey may, in its discretion, initiate administrative action against the individual complained of, pursuant to the application sections of its Constitution and By-Laws and may permanently ban or suspend said individual from Wilmington Youth Hockey if the allegation is proven to be true.
+It shall be the policy of WYHA to refer all complaints of such sexual and/or abuse to the appropriate governmental authorities.
+WYHA may, in its discretion, initiate administrative action against the individual complained of, pursuant to the application sections of its Constitution and By-Laws and may permanently ban or suspend said individual from WYHA if the allegation is proven to be true.

 Article 16: ZERO TOLERANCE

-Section 1: WYHA will adhere to the Zero Tolerance Policy established by Mass Hockey for players, parents, spectators, coaches, and administrators.
+Section 1: WYHA will adhere to the Zero Tolerance Policy established by Mass Hockey and USA Hockey for players, parents, spectators, coaches, and administrators.

 Section 2: WYHA requires all parents and players to sign the Parent and Player Codes of Conduct at the time of registration and to abide by the rules of the Code of Conduct Agreements.
 A parent or guardian may sign the Player Code of Conduct for a young child, but must initial the form declaring that they assume responsibility for ensuring that the Code of Conduct is reviewed with their child.